Kelly Mitchell: Indiana State Treasurer

 Mitchell filed her candidacy for State Treasurer in 2013.
 Two other candidates vied for the position.
 Financial advisor and candidate for the U.S. Senate in 2010 and for Indiana's 6th congressional district in 2012 Don Bates and Marion Mayor and candidate for Indiana's 5th congressional district in 2012 Wayne Seybold.
 In the Republican primary convention, the first ballot was a "relative toss-up" and although no candidate won a majority on the second ballot, Mitchell gained votes.
 Bates, who was in third place, was dropped after the second ballot.
 Mitchell won the third ballot, by 860 votes to 497.
 She defeated her Democratic opponent, former member of the Illinois House of Representatives and candidate for Lieutenant Governor of Illinois in 2010 Mike Boland on November 4, 2014.

 In July 2017, Mitchell announced the launch of INvestABLE Indiana which is a savings program for disabled Hoosiers.
 Prior to this, people with disabilities who saved more than $2,000 could lose government benefits.
 Now, they can use the plan to save $14,000 a year, and keep $100,000 in the account.
 In order to qualify, a person must have the onset of disability before the age of 26.
 They must also be receiving Social Security benefits.

 On September 4, 2019, Mitchell officially entered the race for the Republican nomination for Indiana's 5th congressional district to replace retiring Congresswoman Susan Brooks.
 She received 5.3% of the vote in the primary.

+In 2021, James Holden, a former Indiana chief deputy treasurer, filed a whistleblower lawsuit against former Indiana State Treasurer Kelly Mitchell in the Marion County Superior Court.
+The lawsuit alleged that between 2015 and 2020, Mitchell violated state procurement laws by illegally steering over $6 million in non-competitive contracts to political donors and financial institutions.
+According to the complaint, these agreements—which included banking, financial, and lobbying services—were awarded without the mandatory oversight and approvals required from the Indiana Department of Administration, the State Budget Agency, and the Attorney General's Office.
+The lawsuit identified ten entities that received funds, including Public Trust Advisors ($2,141,476), PNC Bank ($1,096,104), and the law firm Ice Miller ($168,377).